cloudsigma/pycloudsigma/README.md

 [Download](https://raw.github.com/cloudsigma/pycloudsigma/master/samples/snapshot.py)

-There's also another script named [snapshot_purge.py](https://raw.githubusercontent.com/cloudsigma/pycloudsigma/master/samples/snapshot_purge.py) that can used for automatically purging old snapshots.
+There's also another script named [snapshot_purge.py](https://raw.githubusercontent.com/cloudsigma/pycloudsigma/master/samples/snapshot_purge.py) that can be used for automatically purging old snapshots.

 ## Running the tests

 There must be a VM available by the name that matches `persistent_drive_name`.
-This VM should be a server with SSH installed, where one can be log in as `root` with the password set in `persistent_drive_ssh_password`.
+This VM should be a server with SSH installed, where one can be logged in as `root` with the password set in `persistent_drive_ssh_password`.